jrcain-usgs/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/isis-data-area.md

 ??? abstract "Mission Names & Download Commands"

-    For versions of ISIS prior to ISIS 4.1.0, please use the `--legacy` flag.
+    - For versions of ISIS prior to ISIS 4.1.0, please use the `--legacy` flag.

+    - Reference [`rclone.conf`](https://github.com/DOI-USGS/ISIS3/blob/dev/isis/config/rclone.conf) if you can't find/download data for your mission with one of these commands.

     | Mission | Command |
     | ------ | ------ |